-The post below is a transcript from my presentation at Searchlove London 2013, entitled The New Rules of Big Content Promotion.
+The post below is a transcript from Simon Penson’s presentation at Searchlove London 2013, entitled The New Rules of Big Content Promotion.

 “Digital marketing is at a critical turning point.
 The techniques that focused on platform and not user are out dated and increasingly ineffective as the web matures into a fully-fledged mass media platform.

 Central to that change is content.
 It’s always been at the centre of audience creation and in this piece we will explore how to rise above the tide of average and into a world of what is essentially digital PR.